Ain't a Damn Thing Changed

 Ain't a Damn Thing Changed is the second studio album by American hip-hop duo Nice & Smooth.
 It was released on September 3, 1991, via Rush Associated Labels and Columbia Records.
-Recording sessions took place at Unique Recording Studios and Power Play Studios in New York City.
-Production was handled primarily by Gregg Nice and Smooth Bee, except song "Paranoia" produced by Louie Vega.
+The recording sessions took place at Unique Recording Studios and Power Play Studios in New York City.
+It was produced by Gregg Nice and Smooth Bee, except "Paranoia", produced by Louie Vega.
 Ain't a Damn Thing Changed spawned four singles: "Sometimes I Rhyme Slow", "Hip Hop Junkies", "How to Flow" and "Cake & Eat It Too".